Board of Directors: Call for nominations

 To be considered, a complete nomination must be submitted via the online form and include the following information:

-- A personal nominating statement written by the candidate (500 words or less); candidate should indicate their willingness to serve if selected
+- A personal statement written by the candidate (500 words or less)

-If a candidate receives multiple nominations for the same role, only the initial nomination file will be considered by the Nominating Committee.
+If a candidate receives multiple nominations, only the initial nomination file will be considered by the Nominating Committee.

 What criteria are considered in choosing a Board candidate?

-Please see the section “Criteria, eligibility and areas of emphasis” above.
+Please see the section "Criteria and eligibility" above.
 Candidates must be current and active RSNA members.

 Can a member from outside of North America be nominated?